cvalencia1991/tic-tac-toe/README.md

 - **you can develop in any language this game**

-  - of course you you can, this is a game in the interface of the terminal so you can create in any language
+  - Of course you can, this is a game in the interface of the terminal so you can create in any language